MWATelescope/mwalib/README.md

 * LICENSE            (License for using mwalib in your projects)
 * LICENSE-cfitsio    (Since libcfitsio is statically compiled into our static and dynamic libraries, we also include it's license)

+NOTE: from release 0.3.2 onwards, libcfitsio is statically linked to mwalib in order to reduce issues with conflicting/incompatible versions of cfitsio.
+Therefore, there is no need for you to have cfitsio installed on your machine.

 To install on a regular linux x86/64 distribution, the following would be all that is needed:
 - Download release from mwalib [github releases](https://github.com/MWATelescope/mwalib/releases).
     `wget "https://github.com/MWATelescope/mwalib/releases/download/v0.3.1/libmwalib-0.3.1-linux_x86_64.tar.gz" -O mwalib.tar.gz`